 Most mattress protectors can be washed safely in washing machines.

 Cheaper mattress protectors come with Polyurethane (PU) or a vinyl layer for making it waterproof.
-These layers may disintegrate after a while or even emit unpleasant smells.
+These layers may disintegrate after a while or even emit unpleasant smells and are best avoided.

 Allergens In Your Mattress